Rick1Reuben/Pitch-app/README.md

 ## Live server
 * You can view the web live on [Pitch App]
 * https://ephemeral-starburst-b248cc.netlify.app/

+* The link for the backend is https://pitch-app.onrender.com/backend/db.json/stadiums
 ## Known Bugs
 The application works perfectly well, no bugs.
 ## Technologies Used